 In most whole-house humidifiers, a built-in sensor called a humidistat (also known as a hygrometer or hygrostat) monitors humidity levels and turns the device on and off to maintain a consistent level.
 In addition to providing the level of comfort desired, it minimizes water and power consumption.

 Console whole-house humidifiers usually have water-level monitoring and will turn the machine off to prevent damage if it runs dry.
 Refilling may be possible on the unit, but some require that the tank is filled from a faucet.
 Bear in mind that a gallon of water weighs more than 8 pounds, so two small tanks might be more convenient than one large tank.

 The following extras may affect efficiency and ease of use.

-- Different fan speeds are a huge benefit, allowing the user to boost humidity quickly or run the device more quietly.
+- Different fan speeds are a huge benefit, allowing the user to boost humidity quickly to combat dry air or run the device more quietly.

 - Handles and wheels aren’t only fitted to small portable humidifiers; they can also be found on larger models that might be used in open rooms, guest accommodations, or office spaces.

 - Digital controls support the setting of humidity levels with absolute precision.
 This allows consumers to monitor and adjust performance with much greater accuracy than is possible with a manual dial.

 - Smart controls via phone apps and integration with smart-home management systems are becoming increasingly popular.
 Currently, however, the choices are limited.